 This popular writing course uses the personal essay to explore narration, description, and reflection.
 Students learn to use vivid descriptions, specific details, figurative language, and variety in sentence structure.
 Students experiment with techniques for organizing paragraphs, transitioning between ideas, and composing effective beginnings and endings.
 Voice (consistent diction and psychology) and its interaction with audience and purpose are also examined.

-In response to student essays, instructors comment on form, style, and content, generally holding students' work to college-level standards.
+In response to student essays, instructors comment on form, style, and content.
 Critiques explain successes and delineate problems needing further work.
 Sentence-level issues of grammar are not the main focus of instruction.
 Rather, instructors help students understand that the conventions of Standard Written English are part of what, for many audiences, marks a careful, learned writer, but that writing is always much more than that.
 Instructors introduce methods of revision, and several assignments are expected to be intensive revisions of essays previously critiqued.

 Note: Crafting the Essay challenges all CTY students in grades 7 thru 12, including those who already receive high marks in English literature or Language Arts classes.

 Skilled, careful writers follow the conventions of Standard Written English, but writing is much more than mere adherence to convention.
 Instructors discuss grammar only when it affects meaning.
 Writing courses are not remedial.
 Students must already be proficient in Standard Written English.

 Note: This describes Crafting the Essay – Peer Review.
 Students interested in working one-on-one with an instructor should view Crafting the Essay - Independent.
 Students interested in flexible pacing should review the individually paced course description.
 Formats cover the same concepts, but differ in approach.